RAHEYO/ZENO/Conventions.md

-# Dev Dummy Constnats
+# Dev Dummy Constants

-- "@\_@me" - just for fun, it's the **default dummy route we're using**
+- currentUserId == 0 == dummySpaceId - we're assuming that the current user has an id of 1 (number) which will match the personal space id **default dummy route we're using**
-- "spaces/[space_id]/0" - by default we assume the default channel of every space has the id of "0", to be changed later.
+- "spaces/[space_id]/0" - by default we assume the default channel of every space has the id of 0, to be changed later.
 (Except for PS which has default board channel w/ channel.id = user.id)

 # Spaces